 Form at Appendix 4.
 Staff should record the student's own words and the language used but should

-In the case of an emergency, a member of staff should verbally communicate the matter to the
+In the case of an emergency, a member of staff should verbally communicate the matter to the this Safeguarding Policy.

 Safeguarding Officer as soon as possible and complete a Disclosure Form within 24 hours.